Here are some accessibility practices that are easy to apply when teaching with technologies or designing online/hybrid courses:

 - chunk video clips, with meaningful bits, between 5-10 minutes

-- caption your video clips to ensure they are accessible to all students
+- caption your video clips so that they are accessible to all students

 - use the Canvas accessibility checker (see this guide from the Canvas Community)

 - refer to the Canvas Accessibility Guidelines for more information.

 Extra time for quizzes or exams in Canvas: